kanlea/NENTfrontend/NENTfrontend/nent/README.md

 - go to the web and find your localhost:3000

 Features implemented
-- View all data
-- View detailed data
-- Filter data
+- ...

 The Restaurant API web app design rationale
 - The design of the web app is suppose to be simple, hence the one page web app where the user can filter and call the data from the restaurant database.
 - The color tone is suppose to be warm to make it feel cozy like a restaurant (goes with the theme).
-- The UI was designed first in figma, then implemented as designed.
+- The UI was designed first in figma, then implemented as designed. can be found in /src/image/UIdesign.png

 Possible improvement
 - Improve run time performance